odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 .. image:: media/Chile34.png
    :align: center
+   :alt: Messages recorded in the chatter with the reception notification for the vendor.

 Acceptation
 ~~~~~~~~~~~

 If all the commercial information is correct on your vendor bill, you can accept the document using
 the button: Aceptar Documento, once this is done the DTE Acceptation Status  changes to: Accepted and
 an email of acceptance is sent to the vendor.

 .. image:: media/Chile35.png
    :align: center
+   :alt: Acceptance button in vendor bills to inform the vendor all the document is comercially accepted.

 Claim
 ~~~~~

 In case there is a commercial issue or the information is not correct on your vendor bill, you can Claim the document before validating it,  using the button: Claim, once this is done the DTE Acceptation Status  change to: Claim  and an email of acceptance is sent to the vendor.

 .. image:: media/Chile36.png
    :align: center
+   :alt: Claim button in vendor bills to inform the vendor all the document is comercially rejected.

 If you claim a vendor bill, the status changes from draft to cancel automatically.
 Considering this as best practice, all the Claim documents should be canceled as they won’t be valid for your accounting records.

 Financial Reports
 =================

 Balance Tributario de 8 Columnas
 --------------------------------

 This report presents the accounts in detail (with their respective balances), classifying them according to their origin and determining the level of profit or loss that the business had within the evaluated period of time, so that a real and complete knowledge of the status of a company.